sfbrigade/datasci-sba/django_tutorial/first_project/README.md

 1. Set up a local DB and populate it with data (either by dumping the prod DB or by running the pipeline locally, as described [here](../../pipeline/README.md))
 1. Set the environment variable for your database URL, e.g. `export SBA_DWH='postgresql://username:password@127.0.0.1:5432/postgres'`
 1. Install [Node and NPM](https://www.npmjs.com/get-npm)
-1. From within the `web_app` directory, run `npm install` to load all the required NPM packages
+1. From within the `web_app` directory, run `npm install` to load all the required NPM packages listed in `package.json`
 1. From within the `web_app` directory, run `npm run build` to build the JS bundles for the first time

 Then run the following whenever you want to run the app:

 1. Run `python manage.py runserver` from within this directory -- this starts the webserver
-1. (optional) Run `npm run watch` from within the `web_app` directory -- this watches your JS source files so that any changes you make in them are immediately reflected in the app, without having to run `npm run build` each time
+1. (optional) Run `npm run build:watch` from within the `web_app` directory -- this watches your JS source files so that any changes you make in them are immediately reflected in the app, without having to run `npm run build` each time
 1. Go to `http://127.0.0.1:8000/app/` in your browser.

 The `python manage.py runserver` command should give output like this: